dirkgermany/LILA/README.md

 LILA is a lightweight logging and monitoring framework designed for Oracle PL/SQL applications.
 It provides a fast, parallel way to track processes.
 Its simple API allows for seamless integration into existing applications with minimal overhead.
 LILA is developed by a developer who hates over-engineered tools.
 Focus: 5 minutes to integrate, 100% visibility.

-Detailed information on setup and the API you will find in the [documentation folder](docs/).

 ## Content
 - [Key features](#key-features)
 - [Fast integration](#fast-integration)